tormod17/aws-s3-uploading/README.md

 ## How to run this example.
  Once you have environment variables loaded clone and ```npm start ```

- In my example I upload using multiparty -form data save locally and then upload to the cloud after this I delete the locally stored version.
+ In my example I upload using multiparty-form data save locally and then upload to the cloud, after this I delete the locally stored version.
 I would prefer to upload directly to the cloud but haven't worked out how to do this.

 ### Further Reading